๐Ÿ“‹

 Adjusted serving = Base serving ร— Appetite multiplier (e.g., 1.25 for hungry)

-Total pizzas = (42 ร— 2) รท 8 = 10.5, rounded up to 11 large pizzas.
+• Pizza (one of two mains, 2 slices each): (42 ร— 2) รท 8 slices per large pizza = 10.5, round up to 11 large pizzas.

 The Buffer Rule: How Much Extra to Buy

-• 10-12% buffer for mid-size parties of 20-75 people.
-Standard catering buffer.
+• 10-12% extra for parties of 20-75 people.
+This is the standard catering buffer.

 Planning Multiple Foods: The Combo Approach

-Serving multiple foods at once is the most common situation and the one that trips up most hosts.
-The mistake is applying full per-person servings to every food and then adding them all up โ€” you end up with food for twice your guest count.
+Serving several foods at once is the most common setup and the one that trips up most hosts.
+The mistake is applying a full per-person serving to every dish and adding them up, which produces two to three pounds of food per guest instead of one.
+A balanced menu fills the pound across categories rather than stacking full mains.

 Food Safety: The 2-Hour Rule and Why It Matters

-For a 4-hour party, this means:
+For a 4-hour party, that means:

 Common Mistakes and How to Avoid Them